A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Noncrossing arcs and extensions

-By the geometric realization of Torkildsen in \cite{Tor}, the $m$-diagonal $\alpha$ is situated at the bottom of the first tube.
-As $\beta$ crosses $\alpha$, we can shift it $k<m$ times so that one extremity of $\beta$ is in common with one of $\alpha$.
-There are two cases:
+\begin{proof} \cor{Let $X_\alpha$ be the $m$-rigid indecomposable object associated with $\alpha$.
+By the geometric realization of Torkildsen in \cite{Tor}, the $m$-diagonal $\alpha$ is situated at the bottom of one tube.
+Without any loss of generality, we suppose that $\alpha$ links $i$ and $i+m$ in the outer polygon, and that its corresponding object appears in one tube of size $p$.}